 3270 terminals were rare at first, since they were originally meant for big companies to access centralized applications.
 This made them very expensive and not affordable by the general public or smaller companies.

-Nevertheless, 3270 applications quickly managed to become the norm thanks to the emergence of powerful PCs and terminal emulators.
+Nevertheless, 3270 applications quickly managed to become the norm thanks to the emergence of powerful PCs and TN3270 emulators.
 And although hardware has exponentially evolved since then, 3270 applications have persisted because they have been perfected over the years and have grown in size and complexity.

 Take the case of Fraikin, an industrial vehicle leasing giant, who decided to modernize their whole IT infrastructure with Chrome devices (Chromebook and Chromebits).